electricbookworks/electric-book-workflow/README.md

 #### Search-and-replace in InDesign

 InDesign is great for prepping text you've received in InDesign or Word, because it has very powerful search-and-replace.
 In particular, it's worth getting to know GREP search-and-replace.
+The learning curve is steep, but your conversions will be much faster once you've mastered GREP.
+[Here are some GREP learning resources](http://indesignsecrets.com/resources/grep).

 For instance, if you want to convert all italics to markdown:

 1. In the Find dialog, choose GREP.
 2. Click in the Format box and set the font style to Italic.